-Small Foot, a completely new film franchise and original story based on the myth of Big Foot, needed to support the release by promoting the trailer and release date to 5-11 kids and their parents.
+Small Foot, a completely new film franchise and original story based on the myth of Big Foot, needed to support the release by promoting the trailer and release date to 5-11 year old kids and their parents.

 Due for release in autumn half term, a competitive time of year for kid’s film launches.